DenJens/Hangfire.Documentation/configuration/using-dashboard.rst

 .. admonition:: Additional package required for ASP.NET + IIS
    :class: note

-   Before moving to the next steps, ensure you have `Microsoft.Owin.Host.SystemWeb <https://www.nuget.org/packages/Microsoft.Owin.Host.SystemWeb/>`_ package installed, otherwise you'll have different strange problems with the Dashboard.
+   Before moving to the next steps, ensure you have `Microsoft.Owin.Host.SystemWeb <https://www.nuget.org/packages/Microsoft.Owin.Host.SystemWeb/>`_ package installed, otherwise you will have various strange problems occuring with the Dashboard.

 `OWIN Startup class <http://www.asp.net/aspnet/overview/owin-and-katana/owin-startup-class-detection>`_ is intended to keep web application bootstrap logic in a single place.
 In Visual Studio 2013 you can add it by right clicking on the project and choosing the *Add / OWIN Startup Class* menu item.

 .. image:: add-owin-startup.png

-If you have Visual Studio 2012 or earlier, just create a regular class in the root folder of your application, name it ``Startup`` and place the following contents:
+If you have Visual Studio 2012 or earlier, just create a regular class in the root folder of your application, name it ``Startup`` and place within it the following contents:

 .. code-block:: c#